 4. Form Strategic Brand Partnerships

-It’s pretty common for b2b businesses to share the same target audience without selling directly competing services.
-In many cases these services can actually compliment one another quite nicely.
+It’s pretty common for b2b businesses to share the same target audience without selling directly competing for services.
+In many cases, these services can actually compliment one another quite nicely.

 Have you ever considered teaming up with these businesses to tap into their customer base and pitch them your services?